Local Public Safety Coordinating Council

 - Actively identify and coordinate prevention and safety education in Sherman County in cooperation with all appropriate persons and entities while fulfilling the requirements of ORS 423.560 and 423.565.

-- Develop and recommend to the Board of Commissioners a plan for the use of state resources to serve the local offender population, provide for coordination of community-wide services involving prevention, treatment, education, employment resources and intervention strategies, and coordinate local criminal justice policy among affected criminal justice entities.
+- Develop and recommend to the Sherman County Court a plan for the use of state resources to serve the local offender population, provide for coordination of community-wide services involving prevention, treatment, education, employment resources and intervention strategies, and coordinate local criminal justice policy among affected criminal justice entities.